 By distinguishing money from the various functions it performs, we may conclude that primitive, pre-private property economies did not use money.
-It is thus an inappropriate use of the comparative method to try to find objects that fulfill "money-like" functions in tribal societies and then label these "money".
-Rather, our understanding of the role money plays in capitalist economies enables us to use the comparative methodology to identify the contrasts between economies with private property and economies based on communal, reciprocal relations--the latter do not use money, although we may find objects that superficially appear to fulfill some of the functions we now associate with assets denominated in the money of account.
+It is thus an inappropriate use of the comparative method to try to find objects that fulfill "money-like" functions in tribal societies and then label these "money."
+Rather, our understanding of the role money plays in capitalist economies enables us to use the comparative methodology to identify the contrasts between monetized economies and those based on communal, reciprocal relations-the latter do not use money, although we may find objects that superficially appear to fulfill some of the functions we now associate with assets denominated in the money of account.